mmsaki/dog-registry-blockchain-app/README.md

 ## How our blockchain application works

-This application allows you to interact with a backend smart contract that has already been deployed.
+This application `app.py` is a front end that allows you to interact with a backend smart contract deployed on a test ethereum network.

-### Step 1: Preparation steps for testing the dapp locally
+### Preparation steps before testing the dapp locally

 1. Set up **Ganache** for a blockchain environment
 2. Import ganache account to your metamask using the provided private keys